Get

 How Often Should You Scoop a Litter Box for One Cat?

 Preferably, you should scoop out the litter box once a day, even if you only have one cat.
 A cleaner litter box prevents poor bathroom habits, which can make your job quite a bit easier.
-Furthermore, a dirty litter box can carry plenty of germs, making your cat or even you sick.
+Furthermore, a dirty litter box can carry plenty of pathogens, such as Toxoplasma, making your cat or even you sick.
 Keep this in mind when you’re determining your scooping schedule.

 If you have more than one cat, you may need to increase how often you scoop the litter box.
 However, the minimum is still once a day.

 On top of scooping, don’t forget that you need to clean the litter box regularly and well.
-All the litter needs to be removed every other week or so, and you may want to consider scrubbing the actual box, too.
-The plastic itself can hold onto odors, so it’s important to use a disposable litter box or clean your litter box well.
+All the litter needs to be removed once a week or so, and you may want to consider scrubbing the actual box, too.
+The plastic itself can hold onto odors, so it’s important to clean your litter box well.

 Combating tough cat litter smells is an ongoing battle for pet parents but luckily, there are products out there designed to help!
 Two products that significantly reduce odors are the Hepper Litter Additive and the Hepper Enzyme Spray.